The Big Spin: Aces High

 The last 10-player elimination round, introduced in 2004.
 Usually played near the beginning of the show, but if there were no people going directly to the wheel, it was in the second half.
 Rarely, two Aces High games were played.

 First round

-There were 20 cards on a conveyor belt, 10 of which were visible at any time.
-Each player stood behind one of the cards, which were either:
+There were 20 cards on a conveyor belt, 10 of which were visible at any time in the following distribution: